bokkypoobah/ConnextProjectContracts/README.md

 Threads are closed offchain following the same procedure but in reverse.
 First, the viewer submits a channel update reintroducing the final thread balances and removing the thread initial state from thread root to the hub.

-//TODO: Check the diagram for close thread consistency.
-What happens if Alice closes the thread offchain and then Bob disputes it before countersigning the hub's offchain update?

 ## ThreadIDs

 Threads are keyed using both sender/receiver addresses as well as a threadId.